schu4276/3601-lab2_client-server/LABTASKS.md

 shinier when we introduce Angular in the next lab.)

-Your goal in this lab is to use test-driven development (TDD) to extend the server's API to support serving 'to-do' data, and extend the client-side code to allow users to access that new functionality.
+Your goal in this lab is to use test-driven development (TDD) to extend the server's API to support serving 'to-do' data in a way that is consistent with the client-side code you're given.
-We **do** want you to write JUnit tests for the server functionality you add, but you don't need to write tests for the client-side code since we haven't actually shown you how to do that.
-(We'll end up using some nice tools that integrate with Angular, but that's for the next lab.)
+We **do** want you to write JUnit tests for the server functionality you add, but you don't need to worry about the JavaScript code or how one might test it.
+(We'll end up using some nice testing tools that integrate with Angular.)

 There is a file `data/todos.json` that has several hundred randomly generated "to-do"s, each of which has: